 I think that Christmas is probably the time that we eat more treats than any other time of the year.
 Good thing that New Years is just around the corner with all of those new resolutions to diet!
 Anyway, for one last splurge before year end, you might want to try one of these exceptionally delicious recipes to delight your family or serve at one of your holiday parties.
+I think they are some of the best Christmas treats recipes out there for decadency and visual appeal.

+I have a couple of my own best Christmas recipes that I like to make over and over.
 My family’s all time favorite indulgent treat is fudge.
 Luckily, I found a recipe that is both delicious and an absolute no fail.
 I found the recipe in a newspaper about twenty years ago and have been using the same recipe ever since.
 It is called Fanny May Fudge.

 - 4 cups sugar